beckym223/manual_work/E6_long_edited.md

 income.
-The use of a lifetime measure also separates out issues of lifetime earnings from the age-earnings profile in doing redistribu-
-45 This resembles an EITC being financed by a positive  income tax.
-Unlike the EITC, which has a region of high  marginal taxes as the subsidies are phased out, Social Se-  curity has a monotonic transition from marginal subsidies to  marginal taxes.  tion.46 While both annual income taxation and lifetime social security have received analyses of the trade-off among redistribution, insurance, and distortions, there has not been much work
+The use of a lifetime measure also separates out issues of lifetime earnings from the age-earnings profile in doing redistribu- tion.46 While both annual income taxation and lifetime social security have received analyses of the trade-off among redistribution, insurance, and distortions, there has not been much work